 Meet Dana Balter

-In 2018, Dana ran an unprecedented grassroots campaign in New York’s 24th Congressional District, swinging the district 16 points, breaking volunteer and fundraising records, and coming closer to defeating John Katko than anyone ever has before.
+After the 2016 election, Dana sprang into action as a community organizer, working to hold her elected representatives accountable for their actions and to advance a progressive policy agenda for central and western New York.
+In 2018, Dana ran an unprecedented grassroots campaign in New York’s 24th Congressional District, swinging the district 16 points, breaking volunteer and fundraising records, and coming closer to defeating Congressman John Katko than anyone ever has before.

 Dana Balter is running for Congress because everyone in our society deserves a fair shot at success.
 She believes that working families in our region deserve a representative who shares their life experiences and will vote in their best interests.
 Dana will work to guarantee quality, affordable healthcare for every person; build a fair economy that works for everyone; and get big money out of politics so that the power rests with average people, not special interests.
 She will fight for an economic recovery from COVID that lifts up hardworking people, and she will champion policies that move all central and western New Yorkers forward.